-Knowledge Graphs are nowadays first-class citizens in data science as it allows seamless integration of diverse data [4].
-Therefore, there has been increasing effort in supporting Python developers to work with RDF Knoweldge Graphs [3, 2].
+Knowledge Graphs are nowadays first-class citizens in data science as they allow the seamless integration of diverse data [6].
+Therefore, there has been increasing effort in supporting Python developers to work with RDF Knoweldge Graphs [4, 3].
 In this demo, we aim to present and disseminate to the Semantic Web community PySPARQL Anything3, the Python library of SPARQL Anything4, an open source project that supports semantic web technologists in building RDF graphs from heterogeneous sources.
-SPARQL Anything is a data integration system that implements the Façade-X meta-model, resolving the heterogeneity of sources by structurally mapping them onto a set of RDF components, upon which semantic mappings can be constructed [1].
-Using the JSON data hosted at https://sparql-anything.cc/example1.json for example, one can select the TV series starring "Courteney Cox" with the SPARQL query:
+SPARQL Anything is a data integration system that implements the Façade-X meta-model [2], resolving the heterogeneity of sources by structurally mapping them onto a set of RDF components upon which semantic mappings can be constructed.
+A technical report illustrating the overall architecture and functionalities of SPARQL Anything can be found in [1].